alexandergall/bf-sde-nixpkgs/README.md

      the `p4_build.sh` build script, for example a list of preprocessor symbols `[ "-Dfoo" "-Dbar" ]`

+   * `platform`: optional name of the platform for which to build the P4 program.
+It must be one of the supported [platform identifiers](#platformIdentifiers).
+The default is `model`.
+The effect of this option is to include the `bf-platforms` sub-package into the runtime environment that corresponds to the baseboard that supports the given platform.

    * `requiredKernelModule`: The `bf_switchd` program (provided by the `bf-drivers-runtime` package) requires a kernel module to be present (if the P4 program is run on the ASIC rather than the